kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Frontend

-What is interpreted on the client.
+Frontend is what is interpreted by the client.
 Public and visible to all.
 Includes communication with backend (but not implementation).

 ### Backend

 Something that does not run on the client.
-Owned by a operator, distributes data and effects across clients.
-Backend includes the serving of content and HTTP responses etc
+Owned by an operator, distributes data and effects across clients.
+The backend includes the serving of content and HTTP responses etc

 ### Full stack